RakhithJK/dbeaver-dbeaver-wiki/Variables-panel.md

 You can see all of the currently assigned local variables for SQL Editor.
 You need to click a "Show SQL variables" button in the SQL editor.
 A new tab alongside Output and Execution log panels will be opened with a list of assigned variables.
 On this panel, you can also show assigned parameters by clicking the corresponding button.
+(Note: toolbar is customizable.
+See [Toolbar Customization](Toolbar-Customization))

 ![Show SQL variables button](https://i.imgur.com/EnjHqNK.png)